vrugtehagel/yozo.ooo/src/docs/flow/debounce/index.md

 ## Usage notes

 If the debounce queues up a trigger, but the flow is stopped (e.g. through [`.stop()`](/docs/flow/) or through a monitored context's [undo](/docs/monitor/undo/)) then the queued-up trigger is cleaned up as well and does not fire.
-More generally, stopped `Flow` objects can no longer fire triggers, and this also applies to debounced triggers.
+More generally, stopped `Flow`{js} objects can no longer fire triggers, and this also applies to debounced triggers.

 ## See also